 Fitzpatrick is an internationally recognized scholar in public relations and public diplomacy.
 Her research has been published in top scholarly journals, including The Hague Journal of Diplomacy, Place Branding and Public Diplomacy, the International Journal of Strategic Communications, the Journal of Public Relations Research, the Journal of Advertising, the Journal of Media Ethics, the Journal of Communication Management and Public Relations Review.
 Books and monographs include The Future of U.S. Public Diplomacy: An Uncertain Fate, U.S. Public Diplomacy’s Neglected Domestic Mandate, U.S. Public Diplomacy in a Post-9/11 World: From Messaging to Mutuality, Ethics in Public Relations: Responsible Advocacy, Public Relations Ethics and Journalism Ethics.

-Fitzpatrick is the co-editor of the Palgrave Macmillan Book Series on Global Public Diplomacy and serves on the international advisory board of PD Magazine.
-She frequently speaks at industry and professional forums and serves on the editorial review boards of Journal of Public Relations Research and the Journal of Mass Media Ethics and formerly served on the advisory board of The Hague Journal of Diplomacy and the editorial board of Public Relations Review.
+Fitzpatrick is the co-founding editor of the Palgrave Macmillan Book Series on Global Public Diplomacy and serves on the international advisory board of Public Diplomacy Magazine.
+She is a member of the editorial boards of the Journal of Public Relations Research and the Journal of Mass Media Ethics and formerly served on the advisory board of The Hague Journal of Diplomacy and the editorial board of Public Relations Review.
 She is a member of the Arthur W. Page Society, which represents corporate, agency and academic leaders in public relations.
 She formerly served as head of the Educators Academy of the Public Relations Society of America (PRSA) and is a former president of the Dallas Chapter of PRSA.

 May 2019 - Public Diplomacy in the 2020s.